Sarcastic Commentary On Belief Quotes: Famous Lines About Faith & Doubt

 • 4.
 "Everything Happens for a Reason"

-Snarky Verdict: Yes.
-Sometimes the reason is poor judgment.
+Snarky Verdict: Sometimes the reason is just poor planning.

 • 5.
 "Rise and Grind"